Kazhdan projections, random walks and ergodic theorems: Ghost projections for warped cones

 \section{Ghost projections for warped cones}

-In this section we construct new examples of non-compact ghost projections and answer a question of Willett and Yu \cite[Problem 5.4]{willett-yu}.
-The existence of such projections in the case of a sequence of expanders arising from an exact group with property $(T)$ or $(\tau)$ \cite[Examples 5.3]{willett-yu} is the only known reason for the failure of the coarse Baum-Connes conjecture \cite{higson,higson-lafforgue-skandalis,willett-yu}.
+In this section we construct new examples of non-compact ghost projections.
+Such projections associated to expanders are the source of all known bounded geometry counterexamples to the coarse Baum-Connes conjecture \cite{higson,higson-lafforgue-skandalis,willett-yu}.
 In fact, no examples of ghost projections other than the one described in \cite{higson}, \cite[Examples 5.3]{willett-yu} were known until now.

-Note that for our construction the acting group has to be neither residually finite nor with properties $(T)$ or ($\tau$) -- the existence of the ghost projection is solely a consequence of the spectral gap of the action.
+Warped cones are unbounded spaces constructed by successive approximations of an action of a group on some space.
+They share certain characteristics with box spaces (i.e., sequences of finite quotients of a group) and in this sense our construction is analogous to the construction of ghost projections for expanders.
+Note however, that for our construction the acting group has to be neither residually finite nor with properties $(T)$ or ($\tau$) -- the existence of the ghost projection is solely a consequence of the spectral gap of the action.
 A spectral gap for a single representation is a weaker condition than property $(\tau)$.
 There are many examples of actions with a spectral gap: see for instance \cite[Example 11.3]{nevo} for actions of non-amenable algebraic groups, and \cite{conze-guivarch} for actions on tori and nil-manifolds.
 Clearly, if $ G$ has property $(T)$ then every probability preserving action of $ G$ has a spectral gap.